Using RSS to Follow YouTube Channels

 - You need to use

-for the name of the URL parameter - You need to replace the
+playlist_idinstead ofchannel_idfor the name of the URL parameter - You need to replace the

-prefix of the channel ID withUULF
+UCCprefix of the channel ID withUULF4

 This format gives you only the regular videos — not Shorts, not livestreams, not anything else.